lindseyolson/flora/README.md

 ## [flora](https://flora-garden-app.herokuapp.com/)

-- web app designed for mobile
+- Web app designed for mobile.
-- to login and check it out, use these credentials:
+- Use these credentials to login & check it out:
-   `Username: Lindsey
+   `Username: Lindsey`
-   Password: 123`
+   `Password: 123`

  #### An app to ensure all the perennials in a garden are getting proper exposure and care, along with properly documented.